CodeBallistix/CodeBallistix.github.io/website/content/blog/django-object-sync-streaming/index.md

 Changes could only be made on the local server and a complete view of the database must be available on the global central server.
 All of this in Django and python3.

-This article, is the 3rd in a [series of 3](/series/django-object-sync/), describes how to ingest objects from operational log of the additions, changes and deletion to a database using Django.
-We begin by describing the Task.
+This article, is the 3rd in a [series of 3](/series/django-object-sync/), describes how to stream objects from 1 django instance to another, with focus on the transfer of objects from 1 server to another.
 {{< /lead >}}

 ## TL;DR Summary